“Seriously, don’t you get sick of living out of a suitcase?”,

 Let’s face it; we got used to each other’s company for long periods of togetherness when we sold our small orchard/farm and then purchased our motorhome which we lived in just 24sqm to travel around New Zealand [that’s another story].
-During that time we met up with friends/family on a regular basis, so it didn’t feel like we were all on our own.
+During that time, we met up with friends/family regularly, so it didn’t feel like we were all on our own.
 Though what is different to travelling full-time housesitting overseas is that going off to the usual club or visiting people isn’t as easy as doing it in your hometown.
 We naturally socialise while housesitting and travelling, it is just done as a couple more than individually.
 So, how do we survive?

 Laugh and I mean the right old belly sort of laugh!

 Laugh at all the annoying things that require more patience!
 During travelling, things do go wrong.
 Such as arriving at a train station, and that cold feeling creeps over you when you both realise that we have the incorrect station and the train is due to depart in 20 minutes.
 I am too polite to say what was uttered by the two of us.
 We both laughed our heads off, more in relief, when we were safely in the train carriage heading to Valencia, Spain!
 The good news is we arrived in Valencia none the worse from our experience.
 Just a little more experienced in dealing with travel arrangements!

 We are a team – the awesome twosome

 When you’re thousands of kilometres away from your home, family and friends, you have to be able to rely on each other for support.
 As mentioned before we knew it would not be a problem for us as we have had years living and travelling in a motorhome.
 For many, I would suggest a trial period before embarking on this lifestyle full time.